dojo/docs/dijit/Dialog.rst

   A programmatic dialog with no content.
 First lets write up some simple HTML code because you need to define the place where your Dialog dhould be created.

   .. cv:: html
-    :label: This you can place anywhere in your code since a dialog will always be on top of everything else

-    <div id="firstDialog">This is the content of the Dialog!</div>
+    :label: When pressing this button the dialog will popup

     <button id="showDialog" dojoType="dijit.form.Button">Show me!</button>

   .. cv:: javascript